BrianPugh/belay/docs/source/Package Manager.rst

    belay install [PORT]

 To additionally sync a script to ``/main.py``, specify the script using the ``--main`` option.
+After flashing, the device will be reset and the ``main`` script will execute.

 .. code-block:: bash

    belay install [PORT] --main main.py

 The output of the ``main`` script can be monitored after flashing by including the ``--follow`` flag.
+Cancel the running script and exit the monitor via ``ctrl-c``.

 .. code-block:: bash